 The most rewarding part of becoming an RBT is helping others.
 You are in a unique position to make a tremendous difference in the lives of your autistic clients.

-By implementing behavior plans and teaching new skills, you enable individuals to grow and develop to their fullest potential.
+By implementing behavior plans and teaching new skills, you enable individuals to grow and reach their full potential.

 Witnessing a client’s progress and growth can prove incredibly poignant and fulfilling.

 Perhaps the most significant disadvantage of working as a registered behavior technician is the stress you will encounter.
-You often work with children who have ongoing behavioral issues or exhibit challenging behavior.
-Correcting or teaching alternative behaviors is undoubtedly not something that’s accomplished overnight.
+You often work with children who have ongoing behavioral issues or exhibit challenging behavior and/or high-functioning autism symptoms such as stimming behaviors, hand flapping, or finger flicking.
+Correcting or teaching ABA alternatives in terms of behaviors is undoubtedly not something that can be accomplished overnight.

-Additionally, working one-on-one with autistic children can be emotionally draining.
-Not all of your young clients will progress quickly or learn new skills how you’d like them.
+Additionally, working one-on-one with autistic children as well as autistic defiant behavior can be emotionally draining.
+Not all of your young clients will progress quickly or learn new skills at the pace you’d like them to happen.

 Both situations can lead to burnout if you don’t monitor it properly.
 Self-care and actively seeking support should be high on your priority list.